-Hardware is "NOT" supplied with senders unless requested.
-Use NAS or equivalent hardware as shown in the figure below.
+Hardware is "NOT" supplied with CiES senders; Use NAS or equivalent hardware as shown in the figure below.
 In retrofit applications, existing or equivalent hardware may be utilized to attach the sender body to the aircraft fuel tank.
-Reference the Aircraft Illustrated Parts Catalog for the appropriate hardware if you are in doubt of the appropriate hardware reference
+Reference the Aircraft Illustrated Parts Catalog for the appropriate hardware if you are in doubt of the appropriate hardware reference.
+In some applications minimal hardware and brackets are supplied with the installation kit.